RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For certificates issued under id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, id-fpki-common-policy, id-fpki-common-hardware, and id-fpki-common-High, the subscriber must be authenticated to the cryptographic token before the activation of the associated private key(s).
 Acceptable means of authentication include but are not limited to passphrases, PINs or biometrics.
+When passphrases or PINs are used, they shall be a minimum of six (6) characters.
 Entry of activation data shall be protected from disclosure (i.e., the data should not be displayed while it is entered).

 For certificates issued under id-fpki-common-devices and id-fpki-common-devices